NPDB & Discipline

 • Certain other adjudicated actions or decisions

-Federal Requirement for All Licensed Healthcare Professionals
+Federal Requirements for All Licensed Health Professionals

 • Title IV of the Health Care Quality Improvement Act of 1986 (HCQIA), Public Law 99-660